minmarg/comer-ws-backend/README.md

 # License

-   The COMER webserver backend module is licensed under GNU General Public License version 3.
+   The COMER web server backend module is licensed under GNU General Public License version 3.
 Please find the LICENSE and COPYING files included in the software package.